Eye refraction and function: How does the eye work?

 More obscure vision errors, known as higher-order aberrations, also are related to flaws in the way light rays are refracted as they travel through the eye's optical system.

-These types of vision errors, which can create problems such as poor contrast sensitivity, are detected through new technology known as wavefront analysis.
+These types of vision errors, which can create problems such as poor contrast sensitivity, are detected through new technology known as wavefront analysis, (astronomers use this to clear up pictures taken on earth by removing the refractive effect of our atmosphere).

 Detection and treatment of refractive errors